 Have a read of our "Anything Else" section which discusses training.

 The variegated variety will often produce new vines which have completely green leaves.
-This is usual in the world of plants, it's generally thought that an all green leaf is more efficient for a plant than one with variegated leaves.
+This is usual in the world of plants, it's generally thought that an all green leaf is more efficient for a plant when it comes to photosynthesis than one with variegated leaves.

 The variegated leaf parts don't contain much, if any, chlorophyll, so photosynthesis can't take place.
 It might look nice to the human eye, but from the plant's perspective those sections of the leaf are a waste for the plant to maintain, so reverting back to all green leaves is normal.
 You can either accept the mishmash of colour, or cut off any new growth which has reverted.